What Is Swiss Water Decaf Coffee?

 These decafs differ from their more traditionally decaffeinated bros because they employ pure water instead of harsh chemicals (like ethyl acetate or methylene chloride) to gently remove caffeine.
 One of the biggest downsides of decaf coffee—likely one of the reasons people shy away from it—is that chemical decaffeination can result in a chemically tasting, lackluster cup.
 Not so with Swiss Water, my friend.

-Our favorite thing about Swiss Water decaf is how it doesn’t taste like decaf.
-Whaaaat?
-Take Black Knight for instance.
-The caffeinated version has big flavor, a rich mouthfeel, and sweet, baked fruit notes.
-The Swiss Water version has all those characteristics, too!
+Our favorite thing about Swiss Water decaf is how it doesn't taste like decaf.
+What?
+Take Organic Mexican Swiss Water Decaf for instance.
+It's got big flavor, a mild body, and notes of cocoa and walnut, none of which is impeded by its lack of caffeine.
 No more compromising or settling for less than you deserve.
 You deserve flavorful decaf.
 Your coffee should give you the confidence to look a caffeine junkie right in the eye.
-And maybe share a cup to show them what Swiss Water’s all about.
+And maybe share a cup to show them what Swiss Water's all about.

 We have a theory.
 It might be unpopular, so have mercy.
-Swiss Water decaf drinkers might be the true coffee connoisseurs because they’re tasting the coffee for everything that it is.
+Water-processed decaf drinkers might be the true coffee connoisseurs because they're tasting the coffee for everything that it is.
 Think about it.
 Why do a lot of people drink coffee?
 It makes us move.
 It peps us up.
-Decaf doesn’t make you feel like you’re exploding, so decaf drinkers must really love the taste.
-If you don’t agree, @ us on Twitter.
+Decaf doesn't make you feel like you're exploding, so decaf drinkers must really love the taste.

 Step 1: Water, Water Every Where